How To Prune Hydrangeas

 Oakleaf Hydrangeas

 Oakleaf varieties can be left unpruned indefinitely.
-However, if and when it does become necessary to prune, this is best done in late Summer or early Fall, at any time after it has finished blooming.
+However, if and when it does become necessary to prune, this is best done in late summer or early fall, at any time after it has finished blooming.
 Any pruning is merely done to limit size or for aesthetic shaping.
 Fall pruning reduces size of next years blossoms.
-Oakleaf Hydrangea can be pruned in Spring, though there is a risk of losing buds.
-However, if there are buds left after Spring pruning, the blossoms will be larger.
+Oakleaf Hydrangea can be pruned in spring, though there is a risk of losing buds.
+However, if there are buds left after spring pruning, the blossoms will be larger.
 No pruning at all simply produces more but smaller blooms.

 Hydrangea Limelight

-Hydrangea Paniculata Varieties (PeeGee)
+Hydrangea Paniculata (Pee Gee) and Arborescens Varieties

 Plants related to 'How To Prune Hydrangeas':